top of page

 The verb 'incite' has its origins in Latin.
 It can be traced back to the Latin word 'incitare,' which means 'to stimulate' or 'to urge forward.'
 This term is a combination of 'in,' meaning 'into,' and 'citare,' meaning 'to set in motion' or 'to summon.'
 Therefore, etymologically, 'incite' can be understood as 'to set into motion' or 'to summon forward.'
 In its modern usage, it means to encourage or instigate someone to do something, especially something that is harmful or illegal.
 The word's etymology underscores the idea of actively provoking or spurring someone into action, often with the implication of encouraging behavior that may lead to negative consequences.

-Find the meaning of incite
+Quiz: Find the meaning of the verb incite:

 Try Again!